 Special Feature: In Option 4, the All Sensors button will instead show a summary of all sensors in the Option 4 list.

-They are different numbers (representing the different distances), but for example, dividing the distance in feet by 3.28 converts feet to meters, and will then see the corresponding magnification number for meters.
+The two units (ft and m) are different numbers (representing different distances), but for example, dividing the distance in feet by 3.28 converts feet to meters, which will then see the corresponding magnification number for meters.
 The magnification number can drift slightly out past a few decimal places, because all the other values likely only have a couple of significant digits.

-The most usable general understanding to compare focal lengths (for a given sensor) is that the resulting image size is the simple ratio of the two focal lengths.
-A 400 mm lens will show an enlarged view 4x the subject size and 1/4 the field of view of a 100 mm lens (100/400 = 1/4).
-This is true of frame dimensional field of view, or subject size dimension, however the numeric angle of view number is not linear for short focal lengths.
+The most usable general understanding to compare magnification of focal lengths (for same sensor and same distance) is that the resulting image size is the simple ratio of the two focal lengths.
+Compared to a 50 mm lens, a 400 mm lens will show an enlarged view 8x the subject size and 1/8 the field of view (400/50 = 8).
+This example 1/8 is true of frame dimensional field of view, or 8x for subject size, however the numeric angle of view number (in degrees) is Not linear for short focal lengths.

 The biggest risks to FOV accuracy are in not actually knowing the specific accurate sensor size, or not actually knowing the specific accurate focal length, or your guess about distance.
 Compact and phone cameras may be difficult to know (and Crop Factor might be your best tool).
 DSLR cameras do better describing those specifications.